 7 Simple Lessons From the Mat

 Even if you are not a yogi or yogini, there will be something for you in this post.
-I’m more than halfway through my 65 class yoga challenge (by Labor Day), and have been spending more time than usual on the mat this summer.
-It’s been a wonderful experience to dedicate time and attention to my yoga practice and to learn and re-learn some powerful lessons.
+Last summer I participated in a local yoga challenge and completed 65 classes in 50 days.
+Dedicating that time to my yoga practice helped me learn and re-learn some powerful lessons.

 1. My thoughts limit my actions.

 When a challenging pose is being demonstrated, my go to reaction is, “not in this lifetime.”
 And with that, my brain takes over and reminds my body that my hamstrings are too tight or my arms are too short or that the pose will hurt my knees/shoulders/insert other body part here.